Climate Guadeloupe

 The cyclonic risk

 Hurricanes can occur in the Caribbean between June and November.
 From 1950 onwards, it was decided to give them exclusively female names, in alphabetical order.
 In 1978, after lengthy protests by feminist leagues, the use of feminine and masculine, French, English and Spanish first names was alternated.
-There are six lists.
-When a cyclone causes damage or casualties, its name is dropped for the sake of the population affected.
+There are now six lists.
+When a hurricane causes damage or casualties, its name is dropped for the sake of the population affected.

-Originally a simple low-pressure area off the African coast of Cape Verde, a cyclone forms if certain criteria are met.
+Originally a simple low-pressure area off the coast of Africa around Cape Verde, a cyclone forms if certain criteria are met.
 It begins by moving towards the North American continent (west coast).
 From this point onwards, as soon as it begins to "move up" (northwards), it very rarely "moves down" (southwards).
 This means that areas on the same line already know that they will be spared.
 It also happens that it doesn't affect any part of the world as it moves up towards the North Pole.
 It then circles the northern hemisphere and returns to Europe in the form of a storm.
 Contrary to popular belief, it's not just ultra-violent winds that are most feared, but also very heavy rain and devastating swells.
 Nothing can resist them!
 What's more, not all the islands are in the same boat.
 The poorer the country's economy, the more structural resources are lacking, and the greater the impact on the population and infrastructure.

 The warning phases are defined by a color code that changes as the depression approaches.
-Inhabitants of the areas concerned are required to keep up to date with developments in the risk via the media, Préfecture press releases and weather forecasts, and of course to comply with safety instructions.
+Residents of the areas concerned are required to keep up to date with developments in the risk via the media, Préfecture press releases and weather forecasts, and of course to comply with safety instructions.

 Hurricane alert procedure in the French West Indies